raffaelladevita/clas12-timeline/README.md

   * `integrityCheck.sh [dataset]`
 * perform the manual QA (see QA procedure below)
 * release timeline to main directory: use `releaseTimelines.sh`
+  * the variable `$CLASQAWWW` should point to the webserver directory

 ## Automatic QA Procedure and Script Details